blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - Activated route injects the currently active routes (the route which loaded this component)

 - and now the button is broken lol

+## Passing Parameters to Routes
+- to be able to access individual users dynamically
+  { path: 'users/:id', component: UserComponent }
+  - retreve id from path, anthing after the slash & colon would be interpreted as the id